 That means that there have been rises of 5 to 8 degrees Celsius in the past, but over the course of millions of years, meaning that the ecosystems had time to adapt, and managed to do so, as only a few species have gone extinct in those periods.
 So even if the course of the geological cycle is kept, as in the increase of CO2 is cyclical, its speed has, for a long while now, reached pathological values and the issue needs to be seriously addressed.

 The consequences are pretty clear: the water cycle gets damaged.
 And that happens in time.
 As the oceans absorb heat, the water molecules expand and thus the sea levels rise.
-On land, the heat waves generated droughts in South Africa, China, and Brazil and some parts of the United States and increased rainfalls in parts of Russia, the United States, Japan, Argentina, and many others.
-India, alongside with New Zealand and Western Europe received fewer rainfalls.
+On land, the heat waves generated droughts in South Africa, China, and Brazil, and some parts of the United States and increased rainfalls in parts of Russia, the United States, Japan, Argentina, and many others.
+India, alongside New Zealand and Western Europe, received fewer rainfalls.